-The operational fallout from an IT outage can cost a business — time, money, productivity and reputation — so the IT function needs to be equipped with the wherewithal, technology, hardware and tools to solve the problem quickly and communicate effectively throughout the situation.
+The operational fallout from an IT outage can cost a business time, money, productivity and reputation.
+Zero time can be wasted so the pressure is on for the IT function to communicate with end-users fast.

-Fast message delivery - Push urgent outage notifications onto employee devices.
+Fast message delivery - Push urgent outage notifications onto employee devices, bypassing email completely

 Target messages -Target outage notifications to affected users.